 Summer is one of the best times to discover and explore the wonders of our natural world!
-This summer, The Nature Place is offering over 25 different themes and 40+ sessions of Summer Day Camp.
-Camps are open to children of any ability from ages 3 to 12.
-Each nature-themed, week-long day camp offers children hands-on experiences in nature, through hikes, crafts, games, and other meaningful activities.
+In 2026, The Nature Place is offering 34 different themes and 55 sessions of Summer Day Camp.
+Each nature-themed camp gives campers ages 4 -12 hands-on experiences in nature through hikes, crafts, games, and other meaningful activities.

 Sessions